|Fairholm & Fairholme Family Trees Worldwide|

 When Joseph married Annie in 1890 his marriage certificate states that they were both living at Eagle Street (top left corner) - he at No 70 and she at Court 5, House 5.

 The map shows a mix of residential, industrial activities, although the uses of the industrial properties changed between the time that the family lived there and the date of the map.
 For part of his working life John was a silk glover and William (senior) was in the metal work industry.
 It is very likely that they worked in the area in which they lived, but not necessarily at the silk mills or the iron works shown on the map.
 It is interesting to note that there are four schools on the map, five places of worship - and eighteen inns, taverns or public houses.
+For a while, John was the landlord of the British Lion beerhouse on Siddals Road.
+He was fined in 1864 for having parties at midnight on a Wednesday.

 OS Map 1914.
 Image produced from the www.old-maps.co.uk service with permission of Landmark Information Group Ltd and Ordnance Survey